Gel-a-Peel Design a Diary

-A few weeks ago we were challenge to take part in the Design A Diary challenge with Gel-A-Peel.
-In order to take part we were sent the new Gel-a-Peel colour change pack together with a fabric covered A5 diary.
-Ordinarily I would have handed the challenge over to Lillie to complete but she has been very busy of late with extra-curricular activities so I decided to have a go at this one myself.
+A few weeks ago we were challenged to take part in the Design A Diary challenge with Gel-A-Peel.
+In order to take part, we were sent the new Gel-a-Peel colour change pack together with a fabric covered A5 diary.
+Ordinarily, I would have handed the challenge over to Lillie to complete but she has been very busy of late with extra-curricular activities so I decided to have a go at this one myself.

 What’s in the pack?

 Once you have fought your way into the packaging and avoided card cuts to your fingers, you will find;

 - 3 gel tubes